lisaross/tana-beginners/memory-bank/productContext.md

 - Overcome the initial learning curve to reach proficiency

 ## Solution
-"Tana for Real People" addresses these challenges by:
+"Tana Simplified: Digital Organization for Everyone" addresses these challenges by:
 - Translating technical concepts into everyday language
 - Providing practical, real-world examples and use cases
 - Creating step-by-step guides with visual support